wader/fq/format/tzx/tzx.md

 ZX Spectrum computers, although some specialized versions of the format have been defined for other machines such as the Amstrad CPC and C64.

-The format was originally created by Tomaz Kac, who was maintainer until `revision 1.13`, before passing it to Martijn v.d.
+The format was originally created by Tomaz Kac, who was the maintainer until `revision 1.13`, before passing it to Martijn v.d.
 Heide.
 For a brief period the company Ramsoft became the maintainers, and created revision `v1.20`.